SC-TPP/PowerBI-Public/README.md

   * Generic m query code snippets
   * Custom connectors to unsupported data sources

+Some of the code in this repo is altered or copied from articles online.
+Where possible sources have been included.

 ## DAX Measures
   ### [Latest Known Values Measure](https://github.com/SC-TPP/PowerBI-Public/blob/master/Dax%20Measures/Latest%20Known%20Values%20DAX%20Measure.dax)
   >This measure will allow charting of the last known values over time as opposed to only charting values that match the date.

+  >Source : Reddit user u/Aklur created this code and his explanation of how it works can be found at https://www.reddit.com/r/PowerBI/comments/gixdk9/need_urgent_help_with_a_dax_measure/

 ## Calculated Columns
   ### [SharePoint Daylight Savings Date Column Fix](https://github.com/SC-TPP/PowerBI-Public/blob/master/Calculated%20Columns/SharePoint%20Daylight%20Savings%20Fix.m)